inkstitch/inkstitch/_pages/en/upcoming.md

   * Cleanup document:
     * add option to delete empty groups and layers ([#2552](https://github.com/inkstitch/inkstitch/issues/2552))
     * add test run option to display to be removed element names ([#2552](https://github.com/inkstitch/inkstitch/issues/2552))
+  * Fill to Stroke
+    * add one centerline group for each selected fill or replace existing fill if it results in only one path ([#2675](https://github.com/inkstitch/inkstitch/issues/2675#issuecomment-1882919122))
   * Preferences
     * electron -> wxpython ([#2479](https://github.com/inkstitch/inkstitch/issues/2479))
   * Stitch Plan Preview